 The combined Drum Sampler and Melodic Sampler, just as on Live 12.1, then give you stupidly easy sample manipulation.
 It’s a little simplistic, but quick and fun, especially once you’re doing SK-1 style repitching and fast-and-furious drum slot sampling.

-Everything else here is perfect, from the record button to internal mic to easily spotting the waveforms on Drum Sampler to resampling.
+Everything else here works as you’d want, from the record button to internal mic to easily spotting the waveforms on Drum Sampler to resampling.
 (Resampling alone is wonderful.)
 I’m almost sure this is coming in something like “Move 1.5” and – you heard it here first, when it hits, Move will have a ton of fresh converts.

 Conclusions